Nicola Gagliano

 History

-Nicola Gagliano, the eldest son of Alessandro Gagliano, was a prolific violin maker who worked in Naples, Italy.
-According to John Dilworth in The Brompton’s Book of Violin & Bow Makers, he worked circa 1730 and died in 1787.
-However, Cecie Stainer in A Dictionary of Violin Makers states he was born about 1675 and died about 1745 in Naples, presenting conflicting information regarding his life dates.
-John Dilworth also notes he was more prolific than his brother Gennaro.
-George Hart notes in The Violin that his violins and violoncellos were made with care, showing some originality.
+Nicola Gagliano (circa 1730-1787), the son of Alessandro Gagliano, worked in Naples, Italy.
+Sources contain conflicting information about his life dates; John Dilworth states he worked circa 1730 and died in 1787, while Cecie Stainer indicates he was born about 1675 and died about 1745 in Naples.
+He was more prolific than his brother Gennaro, and according to Willibald Leo Lütgendorff, he was considerably more talented than his father, Alessandro.
+George Hart notes that his violins and violoncellos were crafted with care and displayed a degree of originality.

 Craft